daphneschles/RHCnet/README.md

 Paper coming soon!

 ## What is it?
-HemoNet takes in the 12-lead, 10 second ECG, sampled at 500 Hz.
+RHCnet takes in the 12-lead, 10 second ECG, sampled at 500 Hz.
 It generates the following inferences of hemodynamic values:
 - p(PCWP > 15 mmHg)
 - p(mPAP > 20 mmHg)
 - p(PVR > 3 Wood's Units)